Larry Collmus

 Race Caller, Horse Racing

-Prior to his role with NYRA, Collmus was the announcer at Churchill Downs, Gulfstream Park and Monmouth Park.
+Prior to his role at Del Mar, Collmus was the announcer at NYRA, Churchill Downs, Gulfstream Park and Monmouth Park.
+Collmus also serves as an on-camera racing analyst for FanDuel TV.

 Collmus got his start by calling his first race at Bowie Race Track in 1985 at the age of 18.
 In 1985 and 1986, he served as the assistant announcer at Laurel Park, Pimlico, Bowie and Timonium Racetrack in his native Maryland.
-In 1987 he became the youngest race caller in the country after being named to the position at Birmingham Turf Club in Alabama.
-Following his time at Birmingham, Collmus moved to California and became the announcer at Golden Gate Fields in the San Francisco area, a position he held until 1991, when he moved to take over announcing duties at Suffolk Downs in East Boston, Massachusetts.
+In 1987 he became the youngest announcer in the country after being named to call the races at Birmingham Turf Club in Alabama.
+After Birmingham, Collmus moved to California and became the announcer at Golden Gate Fields in the San Francisco area, a position he held until 1991 when he moved to take over announcing duties at Suffolk Downs in East Boston, Massachusetts.

 Collmus earned national notice when on August 22, 2010, he called a race at Monmouth Park featuring two horses named Mywifenosevrything and Thewifedoesntknow.
 The two horses made a move on the back stretch and found themselves leading the race, with Collmus playing off the contrasts of the two horses’ names in his stretch call.
 “Mywifenosevrything!
 Thewifedoesntknow!
 They’re 1-2!
 Of course they are!
 Mywifenosevrything in front, to the outside, Thewifedoesntknow!
 Mywifenosevrything!
 Thewifedoesntknow!
 Mywifenosevrything!
 More than Thewifedoesntknow!
 Whoo!”
 The tape of Collmus’ stretch call made the rounds of sports highlight shows and earned hundreds of thousands of views on YouTube.